Phelan Beale Jr.

 Phelan Beale Jr. (June 16, 1920 – June 26, 1993) was an American journalist and unemployment compensation law expert.
 He was a son of Edith Ewing Bouvier Beale and a brother of Edith Bouvier Beale whose lives were highlighted in the documentary Grey Gardens.
 He was a first cousin of former First Lady Jacqueline Kennedy and Princess Lee Radziwill.

 Early life

 Beale was born on June 16, 1920, in New York City.
-He was the middle child of Phelan Beale Sr. and his wife Edith Ewing Bouvier Beale (known as "Big Edie"), the daughter of his father's law partner, John Vernou Bouvier Jr. Beale grew up at Grey Gardens at 3 West End Road in the wealthy Georgica Pond neighborhood in East Hampton on Long Island.
+He was the middle child of Phelan Beale Sr. and his wife Edith Ewing Bouvier Beale (known as "Big Edie"), the daughter of his father's law partner, John Vernou Bouvier Jr. His older sister was socialite Edith Bouvier Beale (nicknamed "Little Edie") and his younger brother was lawyer Bouvier Beale.
+Beale grew up at Grey Gardens at 3 West End Road in the wealthy Georgica Pond neighborhood in East Hampton on Long Island.
 Beale was known as "Phe" to his friends and family.

 Beale was educated at the Westminster School for Boys in Simsbury, Connecticut.
 He then attended Columbia University, where he studied journalism, and was a member of the class of 1944.